 Depending on the circumstances, a run object either MAY or SHOULD contain a property named logicalLocations whose value is an array of zero or more unique (§3.7.2) logicalLocation objects (§3.29) each of which represents a logical location relevant to one or more results detected during the run.

-If logicalLocations is absent, it SHALL default to an empty array.

 If the tool has source location information available, and therefore can produce results with physical location information (such as the source file name, line, and column), logicalLocations MAY be present.

 If the tool does not have source location information available, and therefore can only produce results with logical location information (such as a namespace, type, and method name), logicalLocations SHOULD be present.